olevar2/MD/tools/fixing/forex_platform_optimization.md

 ### Identified Misalignments

-1. **Model Registry Functionality**: Currently split between ml-integration-service and ml-workbench-service, creating a circular dependency.
+1. **Model Registry Functionality**: Currently split between ml-integration-service and ml_workbench-service, creating a circular dependency.

 2. **Strategy Enhancement**: Currently in ml-integration-service but depends on strategy-execution-engine.